Guardians of the Galaxy (2008 team): Publication history

 The second volume of the title was published in May 2008, written by Dan Abnett and Andy Lanning and featured a new team of characters from the Annihilation: Conquest storyline.

 Abnett and Lanning's work on the Annihilation: Conquest story laid the foundation for the new Guardians of the Galaxy book that they had been wanting to launch for some time.
 Editor Bill Rosemann, who had also edited Annihilation: Conquest, provided more background: "As the planning of 'Annihilation: Conquest' came together, it occurred to us that, if things went well, there would be a group of characters left standing who would make for a very interesting and fun team."
 It also provided the motivation the team would need, as "on the heels of two back-to-back wars, they're out to prevent any new Annihilation-size disasters from erupting."

 The title ran parallel with Nova vol. 4, which was also written by Abnett and Lanning.
 The two crossed over in the storylines "War of Kings" and "Realm of Kings".
 Paul Pelletier pencilled the first seven issues.
 Brad Walker and Wes Craig alternated pencilling tasks from #8 to #25.

-The book was cancelled in April 2010 with issue 25.
+The book was canceled in April 2010 with issue 25.
 Some plot threads were concluded in The Thanos Imperative 1–6 and its two one-shots (May 2010 – Jan 2011).

 The team appeared reassembled in Avengers Assemble #4–8 (June–October 2012).

 The Guardians of the Galaxy appeared in a series for the 2012 Marvel NOW! branding, starting with issue 0.1 written by Brian Michael Bendis and drawn by Steve McNiven, which saw Iron Man join the team.
 Later issues of the series saw Angela, Agent Venom, and Captain Marvel join.

 In 2014, to tie into the feature film, Marvel debuted Legendary Star-Lord, a solo series written by Sam Humphries, and a Rocket Raccoon solo series.
 The following year saw a solo Groot miniseries written by Jeff Loveness.

 Guardians of the Galaxy was relaunched as part of the 2015 All-New, All-Different Marvel initiative with Brian Michael Bendis and Valerio Schiti returning as writer and artist respectively.
 The series sees Peter Quill and Gamora leaving the team, and Rocket becoming the new team's self-appointed leader, also two new characters were added to the team.
 Kitty Pryde (taking up the mantle of Star-Lord) and the Thing.
 As part of the same initiative, Star-Lord starred in a 2015 solo series again written by Humphries, while Drax and Gamora starred in their own individual solo series written by CM Punk and Nicole Perlman, respectively.